Freescale/Documentation/release-notes/source/u-boot.rst

   but used it as a staging area due to responsive to customer needs.
 The primary deltas at this point are additional boards (nit6xlite is not yet in main-line), support for additional displays, and support for custom boards.
+* **u-boot-cubox-i**: provides the U-Boot 2013.10 version supported by SolidRun with additional patches for SPL and CuBox-i support.

 --------------
 Default u-boot